Wolox/tech-guides/frontend/docs/seo-guide.md

 ### 1.1 SEM

-**Search Engine Marketing (SEM)** is a form of Internet marketing that involved the promotion of websites by increasing their visibility in search engine results pages (SERPS) through optimization and advertising.
+**Search Engine Marketing (SEM)** is a form of Internet marketing that involves the promotion of websites by increasing their visibility in search engine results pages (SERPS) through optimization and advertising.

 #### SEO

-**Search Engine Optimization (SEM)** is a technical process through which differents changes in your websitie structure and content are implemented in order to improve its visibility en organic results from search engines.
+**Search Engine Optimization (SEO)** is a technical process through which differents changes in your websitie structure and content are implemented in order to improve its visibility in organic results from search engines.

-To know more please read [Google 101: How Google crawls, indexes and serves the web](https://support.google.com/webmasters/answer/70897)
+To learn more please read [Google 101: How Google crawls, indexes and serves the web](https://support.google.com/webmasters/answer/70897)

 #### PPC

-When it comes to boosting traffic to your website, you have two basic options: **Pay Per Click (PPC)** advertising or SEO.
+When it comes to boosting traffic in your website, you have two basic options: **Pay Per Click (PPC)** advertising or SEO.

 You can pay for traffic using the PPC advertising programs provided by Google Adwords, Yahoo Search Marketing and others. **This guidelines do not contemplate this techniques**.